 Both civil and criminal cases are heard in District Court.
-Generally, the District Court is the proper division for cases involving amounts in controversy of $10,000 or less.
+The civil district court handles matters dealing with domestic issues such as custody, child support, equitable distribution and divorce actions.
+For the trial of all civil actions in which the amount in controversy is $25,000 or less district court would be the proper division.
 Domestic relations cases involving alimony, child support, child custody, divorce, equitable distribution, and juvenile matters are also heard in this court.
 In criminal cases, District Court has exclusive original jurisdiction over misdemeanor cases and most traffic offenses.

 District 20B has four district court judges.